ALucek/evaluizer/README.md

 scoring attached to prompts
 GEPA optimizer with scoring/eval framework

-save eva; reports
+save eval reports

 styling

-clean up the llm config section on the left

 add in azure, vertex and gemini providers

 run individual evals once they're in there

+add in llm as a judge evals
+add in function evals (exact match, cosine similarity, other reward functions)